Writing tests with Blueprint

 Overview

-Test toolkit (usually sandbox) is already included in the TypeScript SDK named Blueprint.
-You can create a demo project and launch the default test with two steps:
+The TypeScript SDK, named Blueprint, already includes the test toolkit (usually Sandbox).
+You can create a demo project and run the default test in two steps:

 npm create ton@latest MyProject